 IBM has stopped making distinctions . . . because customers want consecutive numbering of illustrations. . . .
 The consecutive numbering, they report, helps them find figures more quickly.
 It is permissible to characterize a figure by using descriptive wording at the beginning of a caption:

-You notice that the examples use chapter-page numbering.
+You notice that the examples use chapter numbering.
 The style guide I refer to here did not cover the overall layout of books from that standpoint; that was addressed in another guide, but I don't have a copy and therefore I can't quote it.
 But I can tell you that it asked that chapter-page numbering be reserved for those 20-pound systems documents.
+If the above numbers were implemented in a book that did not use chapters, the list would have appeared as follows:

 Chapter TOCs.
 In general they were not used very much.
 Readers were rather ambivalent, saying there wasn't much difference between flipping back to the main TOC or the chapter's TOC.
 About the only case where chapter TOCs were used were for very large manuals such as the IBM theory of operation manuals.
 Here, the chapter TOCs went to lower level than the main TOC and readers could find them easily because they were always assembled just after the tabbed pages (in some books they were printed directly on the tabbed pages; readers really liked this).